uberguy/test-rs-solution/README.md

 ### Problems

-While cloning this repo I got an error related to the link to the large data set.
+While cloning this repo I got a 404 error related to the link to the large data set.
 Consequently I haven't tested this with a very large file.
 However, I included some test files that can be run with `cargo test`, and even thought they're small I think they exercise all reasonable instances of how this data can be corrected.

 ```
 Downloading data/test.json (1.0 GB)